cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 2020_12_16,5093713
 2020_12_16,5093714
 ```
 The columns here represent the night and run in which you want to select data.
 Please do not add blanck spaces in the rows, as these names will be used to i) find the MAGIC data in the IT Container and ii) create the subdirectories in your working directory.
-These two files are the only ones you need to modify in order to convert DL0 into DL1 data.
+If there is no MAGIC data, please fill this file with "0,0".These two files are the only ones you need to modify in order to convert DL0 into DL1 data.

-To convert the SimTelArray MCs data into DL1 format, you do the following:
+To convert the MAGIC and SimTelArray MCs data into DL1 format, you do the following:
 > $ python setting_up_config_and_dir.py

 ```